k2view-academy/K2View-Academy/articles/26_fabric_security/04c_secret_manager_interface.md

 <studio>

 Use this pattern in its value:  ${secretmanager:<id-at-secret-manager>}.
-For example: `${secretmanager:mysql-password}`, where mysql-password is the key as exists in the secret management service.
+For example: `${secretmanager:mysql-password}`, where mysql-password is the key as exists in the Secrets Management service.

 </studio>